String.prototype.toUpperCase()

 // ["apple", "Banana", "Cherry", "date"]

-Key Behaviors
+Key behaviors

-- Does not modify the original string—returns a new one
+- Does not modify the original string — returns a new one

-- Only affects letters; numbers and symbols remain unchanged
+- Numbers and symbols pass through unchanged

 - Works for all Unicode characters, including accented letters